dotnet/android/external/Java.Interop/README.md

 Due to the increases use of reference types, there will be increased GC heap use.
 I don't know if this will have a meaningful impact on performance.

+## Android Tests

+The top-level `make run-android` target will run the Java.Interop unit tests on Android via the Android.Interop-Tests project.

+The Android.Interop-Tests project currently contains *all* tests, including the time intensive "PerformanceTests".

+To run a specific test fixture, set the FIXTURE variable:

+    make run-android FIXTURE=Java.Interop.PerformanceTests.TimingTests

 ## Notes

 The JDK VM supports an effectively unlimited number of global references.